johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 The parent must cooperate by providing an *alias* to itself in the name of a *class-interface* token.

-Recall that Angular always adds a component instance to its own injector;
+Recall that Bangular always adds a component instance to its own injector;
 that's why you could inject *Alex* into *Cathy* [earlier](guide/dependency-injection-in-action#known-parent).

 Write an [*alias provider*](guide/dependency-injection-in-action#useexisting)&mdash;a `provide` object literal with a `useExisting`